 Chocolate Curls and Shavings

-4 ounces Ghirardelli 60% Cacao Bittersweet Chocolate Baking Bar
+- 4 oz Ghirardelli 60% Cacao Bittersweet Chocolate, Milk Chocolate, or Semi-Sweet Chocolate Baking Bar

 - For large curls, melt the chocolate in a double boiler.
 Turn a baking sheet upside down.
 Using a plastic spatula, spread the melted chocolate evenly over the baking sheet.
 (The chocolate should be the thickness of a butter-knife blade.)
 Refrigerate 10 minutes, or until the chocolate is firm but not brittle.
 Hold a metal spatula upside down and press firmly into the chocolate, then push steadily ahead until a curl forms.
 With a toothpick or a small skewer, carefully lift the curls and place them on the dessert, or store them on a plate in the refrigerator until needed.